Functional principal component analysis with informative observation times: Introduction

 \section{Introduction}

 Longitudinal data have been extensively studied in the literature of statistics.
 Our research is motivated by the investigation of the disease progression in HIV-positive patients.
-Highly active antiretroviral therapy has been shown to be an effective treatment for HIV in improving the immunological function and delaying the progression to AIDS \citep{hecht2006}.
+Highly active antiretroviral therapy (HAART) has been shown to be an effective treatment for HIV in improving the immunological function and delaying the progression to AIDS \citep{hecht2006}.
 Our goal is to study the mean trend and variation mode of CD4 counts, an indicator of immune function, over time after treatment initiation, which is of major importance: first, it depicts a whole picture of how the disease evolves over time and thus provides new insights into the treatment mechanism.
 Second, it enables the prediction of disease progression and helps patients manage the disease better.
 Third, such information can also be used to design optimal treatment regimes for better clinical outcomes \citep{guo2021estimation}.

 Parametric random effect models \citep{laird1982} and generalized estimating equations models \citep{liang1986} are commonly adopted to fit longitudinal data; see \citet{diggle2002} for a comprehensive overview.
-Though the latter does not need to specify the parametric distribution of the longitudinal response, it imposes a specific form on the mean response.
-Furthermore, they typically use a regular discrete-time setup, which requires all subjects to be followed at the same pre-fixed time points but can be restrictive in many practical situations.
+Though the latter does not need to specify the parametric distribution of the longitudinal response, it imposes a specific form of the mean response.
 To better understand the complexity of real-world data, Figure \ref{fig:CD4}(a) shows the trajectories of CD4 counts at the follow-up visits from five randomly selected patients in the motivating application, where the number and timing of the visits differ from one to the next.
 Extracting useful information from such data has become a challenging statistical problem.

 Functional data analysis offers a nonparametric means to modeling longitudinal data at irregularly spaced times.
 Repeated measurements of a longitudinal response from a subject are regarded as sparsely sampled from a continuous random function subject to measurement errors.
 Moreover, the underlying true random function is typically modeled in a nonparametric manner, thus avoiding model misspecification suffered from the two aforementioned approaches.
 To estimate the mean and covariance functions of the underlying continuous function from sparse observations, existing approaches usually assume that the observation times are independent of the longitudinal responses and then apply nonparametric smoothing techniques such as kernel smoothing to the aggregated observations from all subjects; see \citet{yao2005}, \citet{li2010uniform} and \citet{zhang2016} for instance.